 A Unesco World Heritage Site

 There are 55 species of mammals recorded in the sanctuary.
-The list includes tiger, Elephants, Indian one-horned Rhinoceros, Gaurs, Asian Water Buffaloes, Barasingha, Leopards, Clouded Leopards, Asian golden cat, Capped Langurs, Assamese Macaques, Slow Loris, Hoolock Gibbons, Smooth-coated Otters, Sloth Bears, Barking Deer, Hog Deer, Sambar Deer, Chital etc.
+The list includes tigers, Elephants, Indian one-horned Rhinoceros, Gaurs, Asian Water Buffaloes, Barasingha, Leopards, Clouded Leopards, Asian golden cat, Capped Langurs, Assamese Macaques, Slow Loris, Hoolock Gibbons, Smooth-coated Otters, Sloth Bears, Barking Deer, Hog Deer, Sambar Deer, Chital etc.

-Manas National Park is home for about 380 species of birds.
+Manas National Park is home to about 380 species of birds.
 The major species include Bengal Florican, Giant Hornbills, Jungle Fowls, Bulbuls, Brahminy Ducks, Kalij Pheasants, Egrets, Pelicans, Fishing Eagles, Serpent Eagles, Falcons, Scarlet Minivets, Bee-Eaters, Magpie Robins, Pied Hornbills, Grey Hornbills, Mergansers, Harriers, Ospreys, Herons, and many others.